 Habitat: Guettarda elliptica grows in Dry Broadleaf Evergreen Formation- Forest/Woodland/Shrubland/Dwarf Shrublands (coppice of all types) as well as Pine Woodlands.

-Distribution in Bahamas/Globally: Guettarda elliptica occurs on all island groupings in the Bahamian Archipelago as well as Florida, the Caribbean region, Central America south to Venezuela.
+Distribution: Guettarda elliptica occurs on all island groupings in the Lucayan Archipelago as well as Florida, the Caribbean region, Central America south to Venezuela.

-Medicinal/Cultural/Economic usage: Guettarda elliptica is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Guettarda elliptica is not known to be used medicinally in the Lucayan Archipelago.